dmeehan/spontaneousurbanplants/spontaneousurbanplants/static/bower_components/lightbox2/README.md

 - [Change] Switch from Javacript to Coffeescript
 - [Change] Switch from CSS to SASS
 - [Add] Repo created on Github

-## How to deploy

-- Update version number in ```src/lightbox.js```
-- Update README.md Changelog with release date
-- grunt build
-- Push to Github repo
-- Create a new Github release along with tag.
-Naming convention for both ```v2.8.1```